 Daycare businesses can qualify for the home office deduction even if the space is not used exclusively for the business.
 Business owners who use their home to store inventory or product samples or who have a separate structure on their property that they use for business may also qualify for the deduction.
 See IRS Publication 587, Business Use of Your Home for further information.

 If you qualify for a deduction for the business use of your home, you have a choice of two methods to declare it on your tax return.
 You can use either the regular method determining the deduction or a new, simplified method.
+These methods both allow you to deduct home office expenses, provided you meet the qualifications such as exclusive and regular use of the home office space.

-RELATED: How to Pay Yourself When You’re a Sole Proprietor
+Related: How to Pay Yourself When You’re a Sole Proprietor

 With the regular method, you have to keep records of the actual expenses for running your home and split the allowable expenses between business and personal use.
 Any home expense that is directly attributable to the business (example: the cost of painting the room you use for your home office) is fully deductible.